igomezv/SpectrumNet/README.md

 # SpectrumNet

-The code will be made public once the article is accepted.
+The code will be made public once our paper is accepted.